Singapore Smart City

 Singapore Land Authority identified several spatial data layers as critical to supporting their SMART City concept.
 These included an accurate terrain model, high resolution orthophotos, oblique imagery and photo-realistic / accurate building models across Singapore.
 Aerial survey offered the most efficient means of collecting these critical layers.
 But Singapore is a difficult place for aerial survey.
 The frequent cloud cover, dense urban canyons, lush vegetation, busy airspace, strict data-security laws and tight international borders added to the complexity of data acquisition.

-AAM mobilised two survey aircraft to Singapore to capture airborne LiDAR and aerial photography over the entire Republic of Singapore, as well as oblique photography over most of the country.
-State of the art sensors were deployed to maximise the data quality and to minimise the time required in the air to capture the data.
+Woolpert mobilised two survey aircraft to Singapore to capture airborne LiDAR and aerial photography over the entire Republic of Singapore, as well as oblique photography over most of the country.
+State-of-the-art sensors were deployed to maximise the data quality and to minimise the time required in the air to capture the data.
 Detailed planning, plus close liaison with aviation and security personnel was critical to a successful capture programme.
-AAM processed all data in secure Government premises.
+Woolpert processed all data in secure Government premises.